-While the Altitude Tops are contact fit to maximise the thermal properties, the Keystone Tops offer more of a casual, relaxed fit – perfect for those of us who aren’t rocking six packs!
-These tops are made with 100% superfine Australian Merino and are slightly thinner than the Altitude range (but still fully mandatory gear compliant), so if you’re looking for all of the natural performance and comfort of our MicroMerino® thermal layers, but with a regular, everyday fit, then the Keystone is for you!
+The Keystone tops are made with 100% superfine Australian Merino and are slightly thinner than the Altitude range (but still fully mandatory gear compliant), so if you’re looking for all of the natural performance and comfort of our MicroMerino® thermal layers, but with a regular, everyday fit, then the Keystone is for you!

 We also have our new ultra range is ultra-natural, ultra-breathable, ultra-comfortable and, of course, ultra warm for such a lightweight garment.
 The tops and tees are packed with high performance features and they’re just perfect for running in cold weather.
 Wear it on its own if it’s just a bit chilly, or layer up when the temperature really drops.

 Top It Off With a Beanie and Gloves